stephen-howell/Azure-Java-VSCode/SettingupVSCodeDevEnv.md

       4. Maven for Java
       5. Java Dependency Viewer
       6. Visual Studio IntelliCode
+2. Install the `Azure Account` extension, which allows you to connect to and manage Azure from VS Code.
+Once installed, sign in to your Azure account?.
+You will have a choice of `Azure: Sign In` and `Azure: Sign In with Device Code`.
-2. Install Azure App Service extension:
+3. Install Azure App Service extension:
    1. https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice
-3. Install SQL Server extension: SQL Server (mssql):
+4. Install SQL Server extension: SQL Server (mssql):
    1. https://marketplace.visualstudio.com/items?itemName=ms-mssql.mssql